What’s the difference between 304 and 316 stainless steel alloy?

 304L Stainless Steel

-As a low carbon 304 steel, its corrosion resistance is just similar to 304 under normal condition, but after welding or stress relief, its grain boundary corrosion resistance is excellent.
+As a low carbon 304 steel, its corrosion resistance is just similar to 304 under normal conditions, but after welding or stress relief, its grain boundary corrosion resistance is excellent.
 Without heat treatment, it can also maintain good corrosion resistance.

-It is applied to field open-air machines in chemical, coal and petroleum industries with high grain boundary corrosion resistance, heat-resistant parts of building materials and parts with difficulty in heat treatment.
+It is applied to field open-air machines in chemical, coal, and petroleum industries with high grain boundary corrosion resistance, heat-resistant parts of building materials, and parts with difficulty in heat treatment.

 316 Stainless Steel

-316 stainless steel has excellent corrosion resistance, atmospheric corrosion resistance and high temperature strength due to the addition of molybdenum.
+316 stainless steel has excellent corrosion resistance, atmospheric corrosion resistance, and high-temperature strength due to the addition of molybdenum.
 It can be used under harsh conditions and has excellent work hardening (non-magnetic).

-Seawater equipment, chemical, dyestuff, papermaking, oxalic acid, fertilizer and other production equipment; photography, food industry, coastal facilities, ropes, CD rods, bolts, nuts.
+Seawater equipment, chemical, dyestuff, papermaking, oxalic acid, fertilizer, and other production equipment; photography, food industry, coastal facilities, ropes, CD rods, bolts, nuts.

 316L Stainless Steel